gmaruzz/sipnagios/README.md

 # sipnagios
-Nagios Plugin to check Call Quality in SIP VoIP (compatible with checkmk, etc)
+Nagios Plugin to check Call Quality in SIP VoIP (compatible with check_mk, Zabbix, etc)

 sipnagios implements the Nagios plugin API for monitoring and performance data.